Energy in Queensland: Solar

 The Solar Bonus Scheme ran from 2008 to 2013, and rooftop solar is now in 27% of detached homes in south-east Queensland totalling more than 937MW of solar panels.
 Over 1/3 of owners now receive 6.4 cents per kilowatt hour for surplus power fed back to the grid, and the remaining still receive the scheme's 44c/kWh.
 The Office of Clean Energy provides a Solar Hot Water Rebate for Queenslanders purchasing and installing a solar hot water system or heat pump.

 The installation of rooftop solar systems in Queensland is being hampered by claimed deficiencies in the electricity grid.
 These claims state that because the grid was designed to deliver power from the station to the home and not vice versa the grid is unable to withstand the power generation from roof top solar.
-However these claims seem based around excess power more so then actual deficiencies with the loss of income as one of the main concerns listed.
+However these claims seem based around excess power more so than actual deficiencies with the loss of income as one of the main concerns listed.
 For power to 'feed back' as described, you would need to generate enough solar power to meet the requirements of the area serviced by the local substation before it could feed back.